 January 11, 2022 - Our seasonal Leaf Program has seen its fair share of weather delays this year.
 The second pass is still scheduled to take place and staff are currently working hard in order to service all those who have been waiting patiently for leaf pick up.
 If your leaf piles are small, please place them in your organics cart.
 If the piles are large leave them at the curb and we will get to them as soon as we possibly can.
 At this time we’re reassessing our completion date for leaf collection and will provide additional updates as available.
 Please check back regularly.
 Thanks for your patience.

 - Place them in your green organics bin with your food waste.

 - Bring them to our yard and garden waste drop off site.

-Each fall we offer two curbside leaf collection passes along residential streets.
+Program: Each fall we offer two curbside leaf collection passes along residential streets.
 Leaf collection dates will be added to your garbage and organics collection schedule in early October and